benpages/netlify_starter_site/src/blog/obsessed-with-social-media.md

 And if you don't know how to use that time, you'll go right back to filling it with mindless browsing.

-Say you spend four hours on social media and you manage to cut down your screen time by 1 hour.
+Say you spend four hours on social media per day and you manage to cut down your screen time by 1 hour.
 What are you going to do with the extra hour?
-It's super important you plan this in advance if you want healthy social media habits to stick.
+You've got to plan this in advance if you want your new healthy social media habits to stick.

 Ideally, you'll spend it offline.